What we do

 Restoring Arctic ice through pumping sea water on top of it in winter

-In 2016, a group of scientists proposed a simple solution to save the Arctic ice: increase its volume by pumping water onto the existing ice sheets.
-The Arctic sea water, when pumped over the ice, freezes quickly due to the low Arctic atmosphere temperature.
-This results in thicker ice sheets, which are less likely to melt completely during summer.
-Being a promising idea due to its simplicity, however, it requires further exploration to determine the most effective approach to implement it on a large scale.
+In 2016, scientists proposed a simple solution to save the Arctic ice: increase its volume by pumping water onto the existing ice sheets.
+When pumped over the ice, Arctic sea water freezes quickly due to the low Arctic atmosphere temperature.
+The pumping produces thicker ice sheets, less likely to melt completely during summer.
+Whilst a promising idea due to its simplicity, it requires further exploration to determine the most effective approach for achieving scalability.

 A new concept

-We are developing a new concept which makes use of specific locations around the Arctic Ocean to create ice and then have it transported into the Arctic waters by existing ocean currents.
-Through this much more effective ice distribution process and larger pumps, we believe the number of installations, necessary to save a 100.000 square kilometers of ice from melting during the summer, can be reduced dramatically to about 100 to 1000 installations.
+We are developing a new concept that uses specific locations around the Arctic Ocean to create ice and then transport it into the Arctic waters by existing ocean currents.
+Through this much more effective ice distribution process and with larger pumps, we think we can keep the number of pump installations needed to restore 100,000 km² of ice from melting in the summer to approximately 100-1000, compared to the millions suggested by S.J.
+Desch in his seminal work, entitled Arctic Ice Management (2016).

 Engineering with nature